bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Conclusion</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>You've built a functional Weather App using HTML, CSS, and JavaScript, which helps you
+<p>You've built a functional <b><mark>Weather App</mark></b> using HTML, CSS, and
-practice working with APIs and DOM manipulation.
+JavaScript, which helps you practice working with APIs and DOM manipulation.
 You can enhance it further by adding features like:</p>
 <ul>
   <li>Custom city input for weather searches.</li>
   <li>A multi-day weather forecast.</li>